International Off-Campus PhD programme Industrial Ecology, Cleaner Production and Sustainable Development

-The alumni of the programme mostly continue their lives as a sustainable entrepreneur, consultant, policy-maker' some make a career development in academics and become a university professor.
+The alumni of the programme mostly continue their lives, for example, as a sustainable entrepreneur, consultant or policy-maker.
+Some make a career development in academics and become a university professor.
 Your perspectives might fit into the following key concepts and long-term sustainability challenges:

 Envisioning the future

 Key concepts shaping what we do

 |Embedding industrial ecology in societies||Industrial Ecology, Circular Economy and Industrial Metabolism|

 |Closing loops in energy and materials||Transitions towards sustainability|

 |Mitigation and adaptation to climate change||Corporate Social Responsibility|